hyq8868/PathProb_AE/README.md

 # PathProb: Probabilistic AS Relationship Inference and Route-Leak Detection

 This repository contains the artifact for our NDSS submission *"PathProb: Probabilistic AS Relationship Inference for Detecting BGP Route Leaks."*
-It enables reviewers to reproduce the main experimental results (E1–E3) using scaled-down datasets.

 ---